joshcough/fp-practice/README.md

 and how they can be used to dramatically reduce unnecessary code in your programs, while requiring minimal changes.

+Concepts learned: no new concepts, reinforcement of previously learned concepts, and a possibly a discussion about some concepts we'll teach later.

 * `print.StatementBlocks` - Contains let, print, and statement blocks.

-StatementBlocks introduces (quite obviously) statement blocks.
-This will introduce us to the concept of __fold__.
+StatementBlocks introduces (quite obviously) statement blocks, which get added onto LetAndPrint.
+We'll have an interesting discussion about what statement blocks mean, and the difference between a statement and an expression.
+We'll also be introduced us to the concept of __fold__.

-* `functions.HOF`       - Contains let and first class functions
+* `functions.Functions` - Contains let and first class functions

+Functions is LetLang with __functions__ and __higher order functions__ added.
+This will help us understand what a function really _is_.
+We'll discover that let bindings are really just functions and function application in disguise.

+Concepts learned: functions, higher order functions.

 * `memory.Memory`

 ## In Depth Language Docs